damianhakert/damianhakert.github.io/_posts/2014-02-14-gitlab-is-now-simple-to-install.md

 A [deb package for Ubuntu 12.04 LTS](XXX) and a [RPM package for CentOS 6](XXX).
 These are packages of GitLab 6.6pre and should not be used on production machines.
 When GitLab 6.6 is stable we will update the packages and link them in the GitLab readme.
+Even when stable these packages currently support a reduced selection of GitLab's normal features.
+It is not yet possible to create/restore application backups or to use HTTPS, for instance.
+But it is a start and we look forward to improving them together with the rest of the GitLab community.
-Creating these package has been a dream of us for a long time.
+Creating these package has been our dream for a long time.
 GitLab has a lot of dependencies which means that native packages would require packaging hundreds of gems.
 To solve this we used [omnibus-ruby] that Chef Inc. uses to package Chef and Chef Server.
 Based on [omnibus-chef-server](https://github.com/opscode/omnibus-chef-server) we made [omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md) that you can use to create your own package.